And 3 Things You Shouldn’t Do

 Here are the 3 things to watch out for:

 - SAP Fiori Applications do not work “out of the box” they require the correct technical and functional configuration on the frontend and backend systems.

 - SAP Fiori Gateway is using Restful API; if your transaction interaction on the application is complex, all data in backend cannot be cached (since every call is independent), hence performance may be adversely affected.
 Gateway can be configured to switch on a caching mechanism, possibly leading to instability.
 SAP Fiori Customers should avoid accessing large data sets - however HANA or Elastic Search as a backend is usually ok.

 - Going forward, two developer skill-sets will be required for Fiori application development:

 - a UI Designer (specialized in UI5 design, typically less concerned with database and transactional 'backend'), and

 - a backend ABAP developer that knows HANA, business process, transactional flows, AND Fiori.

-In closing, there are a lot of great benefits available for SAP Customers who use SAP Fiori.
+In closing, there are a lot of great benefits available for SAP Customers who implement and use SAP Fiori.